Renvyle: Renvyle House

 Renvyle House, now a hotel, is situated in Rusheenduff in West Renvyle.
 It was originally single storey, with an extra storey added in the mid-19th century.
 The timber used in the building of the house extension was said to have been from a shipwreck in the bay.
 It was initially the home of the Anglo-Irish Blake family who were landlords and owned the peninsula as far as Lettergesh East in the 19th century.
 The house was sold before the Irish War of Independence to surgeon, poet, novelist and senator Oliver St. John Gogarty.
 It was burned to the ground during the Irish Civil War in 1923 by the anti-Treaty IRA, as were many other homes of Irish Free State supporters.
 The house was rebuilt by Gogarty as a hotel in the 1930s.

 One of Marconi's first radio receiving stations was built at Tooreena on the peninsula and operated for a short time.

 Seven Sisters of Renvyle

 The Seven Sisters of Renvyle were medieval Irish people, said to be the daughters of a King of Leinster, or a chief of Omey Island.
-They preached along the coast of Conmhaícne Mara, lending their names to holy wells at Renvyle, Cleggan, Aillebrack, Doon Hill, Mweenish Island and a cursing stone.
+They preached along the coast of Conmhaicne Mara, lending their names to holy wells at Renvyle, Cleggan, Aillebrack, Doon Hill, Mweenish Island and a cursing stone.
 Writing in A Guide To Lough Corrib's Early Monastic Sites, Anthony Previté suggests that they finally settled on Mason Island.

 The medieval church at Renvyle Point, Teampaill na Seacht nInion, is dedicated to them.
 It is said to have been built in thanks by a king for the cures his seven daughters received from the waters of a nearby well.
 Grace O'Malley at one point lived in a nearby castle.